NOAA-ORR-ERD/PyGnome/Installing.rst

 **NOTES:**

-PyGNOME requires Python version 3.9 or greater (version 3.10 is currently used operationally -- 3.11 and 3.12 should work, but it not well tested)
+Python version 3.13 is currently used operationally, but v 3.9 or greater should also work.

 Anaconda (and miniconda and miniforge) can be installed in either single-user or multi-user mode: